osmandi/higor/README.md

 # Higor

-Dataframe for Golang, simple but powerful.
+Dataframe for Golang as column oriented, simple but powerful.

 ## Why Golang for Data Engineering?